influxdata/terraform-google-influx/modules/install-influxdb/README.md

 # InfluxDB Install Script

 This folder contains a script for installing InfluxDB and its dependencies.
-Use this script to create an InfluxDB [Compute Image](https://cloud.google.com/compute/docs/images) that can be deployed in [GCP](https://cloud.google.com/gcp/) across an [Instance Group](https://cloud.google.com/compute/docs/instance-groups/).
+Use this script to create an InfluxDB [Compute Image](https://cloud.google.com/compute/docs/images) that can be deployed in [GCP](https://cloud.google.com/gcp/) across an [Instance Group](https://cloud.google.com/compute/docs/instance-groups/) using the [tick-instance-group module](https://github.com/gruntwork-io/terraform-google-influx/tree/master/modules/tick-instance-group).

 You can install either OSS or Enterprise version of InfluxDB using the `--distribution` argument.
 Allowed values are `oss` and `enterprise`.